patching...

 This offer was later amended to include an increase in the health care contribution rate to 15 to 17 percent “based on the NFT’s desire to maintain a high cost, top tier insurance plan,” as stated in the release.

 At last night’s board meeting, Webb said that if the NFT contributed 17 percent and utilized the same health care plan that the administration uses, the district would receive a $4 million savings.
-Currently, the district is facing a $3.2 million deficit in its proposed 2011-2012 budget.
+Currently, the district is facing a .

 By withdrawing the contract proposal, Webb stated in the press release that the board is now able to make a new proposal effective July 1, 2011.